3 Days In the North Cascades National Park: A Perfect Itinerary.

 Distance to Sahale Arm: 11.6 miles | 3,963 ft of gain | Link to Alltrails

-Although not technically within the park, Baker Lake is a fantastic spot for a swim or a paddleboard session.
+Although technically outside the park, Baker Lake is a fantastic spot for a swim or paddleboarding.
 The lake’s stunning teal color is framed by the surrounding mountains, including Mount Baker and Mount Shuksan.
-You can either hike 2 miles along the Baker Lake Trail to Anderson Point or simply drive to one of the nearby campgrounds to enjoy their beach.
+You can either hike 2 miles along the Baker Lake Trail to Anderson Point or drive to one of the nearby campgrounds to enjoy the beach.

 In a Nutshell.